Christian Democratic Union of Germany

-Founded in 1945 as an interdenominational Christian party, the CDU effectively succeeded the pre-war Catholic Centre Party, with many former members joining the party, including its first leader Konrad Adenauer.
+Founded in 1945 as an interdenominational Christian party, the CDU effectively succeeded the pre-Nazi era Catholic Centre Party, with many former members joining the party, including its first leader Konrad Adenauer.
 The party also included politicians of other backgrounds, including liberals and conservatives.
 As a result, the party claims to represent "Christian-social, liberal and conservative" elements.
 The CDU is generally pro-European in outlook.
 Black is the party's customary and historical electoral colour.
 Other colours include red for the logo, orange for the flag, and black-red-gold for the corporate design.

-The CDU is currently in opposition at federal/governmental level.
+The CDU leads the federal government in a grand coalition with the Social Democratic Party of Germany (SPD), after returning as the largest party in the 2025 federal election.
 It previously led the federal government from 1949 to 1969, 1982 to 1998, and 2005 to 2021.
-Germany's three longest-serving post-war Chancellors have all come from the CDU, more specifically: Helmut Kohl (1982–1998), Angela Merkel (2005–2021), and Konrad Adenauer (1949–1963).
-Therefore, it has been called the natural governing party of Germany.
-The party also leads the governments of six of Germany's sixteen states.
+Germany's three longest-serving post-war Chancellors have all come from the CDU, specifically: Helmut Kohl (1982–1998), Angela Merkel (2005–2021), and Konrad Adenauer (1949–1963).
+The party also currently leads the governments of seven of Germany's sixteen states.

-The CDU is a member of the Centrist Democrat International, the International Democrat Union, and the European People's Party (EPP).
+The CDU is a member of the Centrist Democrat International, the International Democracy Union, and the European People's Party (EPP).
 It is the largest party in the EPP with 23 MEPs.
 Ursula von der Leyen, the current President of the European Commission, is also a member of the CDU.

 History

 Founding period

 Immediately following the end of World War II and the foreign occupation of Germany, simultaneous yet unrelated meetings began occurring throughout the country, each with the intention of planning a Christian-democratic party.
 Consequently, the CDU was established in Berlin on 26 June 1945 and in Rheinland and Westfalen in September of the same year.

 The founding members of the CDU consisted primarily of former members of the Centre Party, the German Democratic Party, the German National People's Party, and the German People's Party.
-Many of these individuals, including CDU-Berlin founder Andreas Hermes, were imprisoned for the involvement in the German Resistance during the Nazi dictatorship.
-In the Cold War, years after World War II up to the 1960s (see Vergangenheitsbewältigung), the CDU also attracted conservative, anti-communist, former Nazis as well as Nazi collaborators into its higher ranks (like Hans Globke and Theodor Oberländer but also future CDU chairman and West German chancellor Kurt Georg Kiesinger).
-A prominent anti-Nazi member was theologian Eugen Gerstenmaier, who became Acting Chairman of the Foreign Board (1949–1969).
+In the Cold War, years after World War II up to the 1960s (see Vergangenheitsbewältigung), the CDU attracted conservative, anti-communist, former Nazis as well as Nazi collaborators into its higher ranks (like Hans Globke and Theodor Oberländer but also future CDU chairman and West German chancellor Kurt Georg Kiesinger).
+A prominent member was theologian Eugen Gerstenmaier, who became Acting Chairman of the Foreign Board (1949–1969).

 The result of these meetings was the establishment of an inter-confessional (Catholic and Protestant alike) party influenced heavily by the political tradition of liberal conservatism.
-The CDU experienced considerable success gaining widespread support from the time of its creation in Berlin on 26 June 1945 until its first convention on 21 October 1950, at which future West German Chancellor Konrad Adenauer (who was imprisoned during the Nazi dictatorship) was named the first Chairman of the party.
+The CDU experienced considerable success gaining widespread support from the time of its creation in Berlin on 26 June 1945 until its first convention on 21 October 1950, at which future West German Chancellor Konrad Adenauer was named the first Chairman of the party.